KurtWagner/zlinter/RULES.md

   * The max number of positional arguments.
 Functions with more than this many arguments will fail the rule.

   * **Default:** `5`

+* `exclude_extern`

+  * Exclude extern / foreign functions.
+An extern function refers to a foreign function — typically defined outside of Zig, such as in a C library or other system-provided binary.
+You typically don't want to enforce naming conventions on these functions.

+  * **Default:** `true`

+* `exclude_export`

+  * Exclude exported functions.
+Export makes the symbol visible to external code, such as C or other languages that might link against your Zig code.
+You may prefer to rely on the naming conventions of the code being linked, in which case, you may set this to true.

+  * **Default:** `false`

 ## `no_comment_out_code`